vedernikovk/ams/README.md

     If changes in new version of the microservice are breaking current API contract (consumers have to be changed) then we will expose the new version of microservice on ‘/v2/contacts’ URL.

-    We will have to maintain two versions of contract in the microservice:
+    We will have to maintain two versions of contract in the microservice

         ‘/v1/contacts’ – for an old clients
         ‘/v2/contacts’ – for a new clients.